mdn/developer-portal/README.md

 ./setup.sh --prune
 ```

-## Static site generation
+## Building a static site

-A static version of this site can be generated.
-This is automatically run in production when resources are published/unpublished from the Wagtail admin.
+Wagtail Bakery can build a static version of the site.
+In production this runs automatically when pages are published or unpublished from the Wagtail admin.

 ### Usage

-To manually build the static site, run:
+To manually build the static site, run:gs

 ```shell
 docker-compose exec app python manage.py build --settings=developerportal.settings.production